 An aggravated drunk driving charge can result from certain aggravating circumstances surrounding the incident that led to the charge.
 While a first drunk driving conviction is typically a misdemeanor under most states’ drunk driving laws, aggravated drunk driving constitutes a felony charge, which necessarily results in harsher punishments for drivers convicted of aggravated DUI.

-Once stopped for driving drunk, a person may face aggravated drunk driving charges if he or she:
+Once stopped for driving drunk, a person may face aggravated drunk driving charges if they:

 A conviction for aggravated drunk driving can result in far more serious penalties than a regular drunk driving charge, which is typically a misdemeanor.
 Aggravated drunk driving is likely to be a felony charge in most cases, which places a permanent black mark on a person’s criminal record that may disqualify him or her for some jobs, among other things, such as: